 Personnel Manager Salary

-The average salary for a Personnel Manager is $50,026 per year.
-The skills that increase pay for this job the most are Human Resources and Employee Relations.
+The average salary for a Personnel Manager is $50,381 per year.
+A skill in Human Resources is associated with high pay for this job.

 |Total Pay (|